-Drinking powdered tea gained immense popularity during the Song Dynasty (960–1279).
+Drinking powdered tea became immensely popular during the Song Dynasty (960–1279).
 During this time, tea became a significant part of everyday life.
 Exceptional tea was gifted as a tribute.

-It wasn't until the Yuan Dynasty (1279-1368) people started oxidizing and brewing the tea leaves as we do today.
-By that time, powdered tea receded, with loose leaf tea taking its place.
+It wasn't until the Yuan Dynasty (1279-1368) that people started oxidizing and brewing the tea leaves as we do today.
+By that time, powdered tea had receded, and loose leaf tea had taken its place.

 China's Top Ten Teas

-The list of China's top ten teas appears for the first time in 1915 at the Panama World Expo.
-Since then, it underwent many changes.
-For our version of it in this blog post, we cross-referenced multiple sources and the following teas have appeared in most of them.
-Our list consists of exceptional teas which were either enjoyed by the Emperors, offered as tribute, or else modern-day teas which have won special awards.
-You may notice that many of these teas are green teas which originated during the Qing Dynasty (1644-1912).
+The list of China's top ten teas first appeared in 1915 at the Panama World Expo.
+Since then, it has undergone many changes.
+For our version of it in this blog post, we cross-referenced multiple sources, and the following teas have appeared in most of them.
+Our list consists of exceptional teas which were either enjoyed by the Emperors, offered as tribute, or modern-day teas which have won special awards.
+You may notice that many of these teas are green teas, which originated during the Qing Dynasty (1644-1912).

 -